AlanTeeWeiLoon/React-Course-Content/README.md

 <p>In React, that is a new way to create variable.
 If we need to create local variables in React, then need to use state variables.
 State variables are created using <b>useState</b> hook. </p>

 ## UseEffect

 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/658586d6-828f-4955-94f7-0d74afeb3678)

+<p>useEffect is a function.
+We call this function by passing another function to it which is a callback function.</p>

 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/d26ee541-d9bf-4890-b06b-3a3b39e47f6f)

+`useEffect(callback function, dependency array)`

+<p>Callback function means the function is not called immediately but called whenever useEffect wanted it to be called.</p>

+<p>useEffect will be called on every re-render, this is a bad way.
+So id dont want to call it after every re-render, we have to pass in a dependency array.</p>

 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/a5c6d5e3-851c-40e5-a9c6-bbf8adf41c8b)

 ## UseRef